Buoyancy driven bubbly flows: scaling of velocities in bubble columns operated in the heterogeneous regime: Velocity scaling: further considerations on the void fraction prediction

 \item a non-dimensional parameter quantifying the degree of polydispersity in the system defined as the standard deviation of the bubble size distribution $std(d)$ divided by the mean bubble diameter $d$.

 \end{itemize}

-Among these, the E\"otv\"os and Morton numbers completely define the dynamics, that is the shape, the trajectory and the relative velocity, of an isolated bubble having the mean equivalent diameter $d$ immersed in the stagnant liquid and for the given gravitation field (strictly speaking, this holds for clean interfaces).
+Among these, the E\"otv\"os and Morton numbers completely define the dynamics, that is the shape, the trajectory and the relative velocity, of an isolated bubble having the mean equivalent diameter $d$ immersed in the stagnant liquid and for the given gravitation field (strictly speaking, this only holds for clean interfaces).

 All the experimental conditions analysed here (see section \ref{sec4}) involve the same couple of fluids (i.e. air and water in ambient thermodynamic conditions) and earth gravity so the $M$ parameter is the same ($\sim 10^{-11}$).
 The $Eo$ parameter evolves in a rather narrow range, roughly from 1 to 10.
 For these $M$ and $Eo$ values, the bubbles are in the so-called wobbling regime, and they have similar dynamics with $O(10^3)$ particle Reynolds numbers (see Section \ref{sec4}).
 The polydispersity parameter $std(d)/d$ is scarcely quantified but, according to available bubble size distributions, it does not change much (the minimum bubble size is typically of the order of $0.5-1$mm while the maximum bubble size never exceeds $\sim$10mm).
-Hence, in the experiments quoted in Table 1 and 2, only the two parameters $Ar$ and $Fr$ have been significantly changed.
+Hence, in the experiments quoted in tables \ref{tab1a}, \ref{tab1b}, \ref{tab2a} and \ref{tab2b}, only the two parameters $Ar$ and $Fr$ have been significantly changed.
 The $Ar$ number evolves between $9.8 \times10^9$ and $2.6 \times 10^{14}$.

-Further, to be sure to analyse data pertaining to the heterogeneous regime (and thus to escape from the transition zone), let us consider gas superficial velocities above 7cm/s or 9cm/s.
+Furthermore, to be sure to analyse data pertaining to the heterogeneous regime (and thus to escape from the transition zone), let us consider gas superficial velocities above 7cm/s or 9cm/s.
 The corresponding Froude numbers span the range $[0.016; 0.475]$.
 According to Figures \ref{fig7} and \ref{fig9}, the void fraction seems to be mainly driven by the superficial gas velocity $V_{sg}$.
 To check that, we first attempted a correlation with both $Fr$ and $Ar$, and an exposant as low as 0.047 was found for the $Ar$ number.
 We therefore examined how the void fraction evolves with the Froude number alone.
 As shown Fig. \ref{fig30}, the local void fraction correlates well with $Fr$ as one gets: